ITER: DEVELOPING MORE SUSTAINABLE approaches to international touring

-The International Touring and Environmental Responsibility (ITER) programme supports artists and cultural organisations in England, Denmark and Norway to build more sustainable, inclusive models for touring.
+The International Touring & Environmental Responsibility (ITER) programme supports artists and cultural organisations in England, Scotland, Denmark and Norway to build more sustainable, inclusive models for touring.

 4